Can you withhold or reduce rent?

 Types of damp: There are three types of damp.
 These are rising damp, penetrating damp and condensation.
 It is essential to understand which type of damp is affecting your property as this can affect the treatment of it as well as the cost of the treatment.
 Condensation is the most common type of damp encountered.
 The […]

-Housing Disrepair – landlord’s responsibilities From a statutory point of view, under section 11 of the Landlord and Tenant Act 1985, the landlord is under a duty to keep in repair things such as : Exterior and structure of the house – this can include any pipes, walls, the roof, drains, windows and external doors […]
+Housing Disrepair – landlord’s responsibilities From a statutory point of view, under section 11 of the Landlord and Tenant Act 1985, the landlord is under a duty to keep in repair things such as : The landlord can be held accountable for any of these, as there is no way for them to escape these […]

 Housing Disrepair – Tenant’s Responsibilities